Community, Common Room

 As you build your community, you'll see some members enthusiastically engaging with other members and eager to share their product learnings and best practices on a regular basis.
 This is an exciting moment, both for you and for them.
 For you, it means that you're providing a product and experience that is resonating with people.
 For them, it means that you're likely in a place to recognize and reward their work, and to help amplify it so that more people can benefit from their expertise.
 Congratulations!
 It's time to set up a nurture program.

-Nurture programs often provide guided product education, access to leaders and experts for mentorship, and opportunities for members to uplevel their knowledge and refine their ability to publicly showcase their expertise.
+Many of our customers at Common Room have either built or are currently laser-focused on building their own nurture programs.
+Nurture programs provide guided product education, access to leaders and experts for mentorship, and opportunities for members to uplevel their knowledge and refine their ability to publicly showcase their expertise.

 In this post, we’ll walk you through four steps to build your own nurture program:

 1. Define the program’s purpose

 2. Determine your acceptance criteria and application process

 3. Outline expectations for program members